What is Automation Testing? Switch to Faster Business Operations

 1. Streamlined Releases

 The traditional approach states that the product should be tested upon completion.
 Automation testing, however, continually re-tests the app during production to streamline and systemize the release process.
-You can use smoke tests to test the features for stability.
+Smoke tests help determine the features for stability.

 2. Quality Assurance